weihaipy/saiorm/docs/index.rst

 **ATTENTION**

-1. Saiorm does not convert value type in condition(where,limit,order_by, group_by, various join etc.),if you want to use value passed from user,you must check them, because it's easily to triggering injection vulnerability.
+1. Saiorm does not convert value type in condition(limit,order_by,group_by, various join etc.),method where not convert value type in native functions and IN.
+If you want to use the values passed from user,you must check them, because it's easily to triggering injection vulnerability.

-2. Saiorm require python3 and pymysql, support MySQL only now.
+2. Saiorm require python3 and pymysql.

+3. Support MySQL only,you can inherit from saiorm.base.BaseDB to support other types of data values with the same API,like siaorm.MySQL.ChainDB.

 Initialization
 ~~~~~~~~~~~~~~